 A little about me

-Currently, I work at the Centre for Functional Ecology - Science for People & the Planet (CFE) in Coimbra (Portugal), trying to understand the effects of climate change and tree mortality on Mediterranean ecosystems.
+Since 2016, I work at the Centre for Functional Ecology - Science for People & the Planet (CFE) in Coimbra (Portugal), where I am one of the heads of the research group Biogeochemistry and Global Change.
+One of my main research lines is trying to understand the effects of climate change and tree mortality on Mediterranean ecosystems.

 I am also co-leading two research projects about 1) the vulnerability of the Brazilian Cerrado functionality to climate change and 2) the effects of projected changes in climate on the soil-atmosphere greenhouse gasses exchange in drylands.